8 Best Things to Do at Hawaii Volcanoes National Park

 Kilauea Visitor Center

 The national park has a visitors center located shortly after the main park entrance on the right-hand side.
 Here you can learn about the park and its history, and if needed, restroom facilities are also available.
 The visitor center has a small museum with interactive exhibits that children and adults will enjoy.
 There is also a gift shop with many wonderful souvenirs to purchase.
-We purchased a puzzle with an amazing picture of Kilauea erupting suitable for hanging.
-Purchases from the gift shop benefit the national park’s educational, research, and cultural programs so your purchase goes to a great cause.
+We purchased a puzzle with an amazing picture of Kilauea erupting that is suitable for hanging.
+Purchases from the gift shop benefit the national park’s educational, research, and cultural programs, so your purchase goes to a great cause.

 Rangers and volunteers are onsite and available to answer questions and provide information about the park, any volcano activity, and any safety information, warnings, or closures you should be aware of.

 You should check the National Parks website for any updates on the volcano’s activity before you go as you plan your visit.
-Here is the link for the Hawaii Volcanoes National Park website: https://www.nps.gov/havo/index.htm.
+Here is the link for the Hawaii Volcanoes National Park website.
 For your safety and the safety of others, please listen to and read warnings of areas that you should not go beyond.
 These warnings are there for a reason, given how active Kilauea is.

 Hiking Hawaii Volcanoes National Park